Kespers/github-popularity-analysis/README.md

 ![chart summary](./images/summary.jpg)

 # GitHub Popularity Analysis
 Analysis of the popularity of a GitHub repository.
-Through scraping data from [Trendshift](https://trendshift.io), we will gather the top 1000 GitHub repositories and extract a series of KPIs to create graphs that will help us understand how these repositories became trending.
+Through scraping data from [Trendshift](https://trendshift.io), we will gather the top 1000 GitHub repositories and extract a series of KPIs to create charts that will help us understand how these repositories became trending.

 This repository is part of the [Social Media Data Analysis](https://web.dmi.unict.it/corsi/l-31/insegnamenti?seuid=9C81E641-77C4-41AE-AD81-AB477BFA24AE) exam, where the task is to create a tutorial on a public API and conduct a statistical investigation on the data provided.